microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 In the general case these compatibility fixes can be done in a composable subtree local way, and form a general approach for handling schema evolution.
 This approach is designed to enable separating the portion of the application that deals with compatibility, keeping the main logic of the app as clean as possible, as suggested in [SchemaVersioning](packages/dds/SchemaVersioning.md).

-Importantly, the View Schema, allow the application to have strong types for the document content, which helps make it clear which invariants Shared Tree guarantees (mainly that the document stays in schema) and which ones the application must take action to maintain (nearly everything else).
+Importantly, the View Schema allows the application to have strong types for the document content, which helps make it clear which invariants Shared Tree guarantees (mainly that the document stays in schema) and which ones the application must take action to maintain (nearly everything else).
 Additionally the strong types from the view schema should help improve readability and maintainability of Shared Tree powered collaborative experiences, and the checking of them against view schema guards against may data corruption sceneries that are common in collaborative editing scenarios.